louipr/cytrac/docs/SAD.md

 ## 1. Introduction

 ### 1.1 Purpose
 This Software Architecture Document (SAD) describes the comprehensive architectural design of Cytrac, a code analysis and visualization platform optimized for solopreneur developers and small collaborative workflows.
-This document derives its architectural specifications directly from the authoritative Software Requirements Specification (SRS) v3.0, providing detailed design views and implementation guidelines aligned with streamlined personal development tool requirements.
+This document provides architectural views, design rationale, and implementation guidelines that address the system's functional and non-functional requirements while maintaining focus on architectural concerns.

 ### 1.2 Scope
-This document covers the complete architectural design for Cytrac's streamlined capabilities as defined in SRS v3.0:
+This document covers the complete architectural design for Cytrac's capabilities:
-- **Multi-language static analysis** (TypeScript, JavaScript, Node.js, Python) with 100k LOC maximum project support
+- **Multi-language static analysis** (TypeScript, JavaScript, Node.js, Python) supporting projects up to 100k lines of code
 - **Interactive visualization platform** with local-first web interface optimized for single-user operation
-- **Command-line and API interfaces** supporting personal workflow automation and future integration
+- **Command-line and API interfaces** supporting personal workflow automation and integration
-- **Security-ready modular architecture** supporting current privacy-by-design and future authentication middleware
+- **Security-ready modular architecture** supporting privacy-by-design with optional authentication middleware
-- **Local-first deployment** with optional simple cloud deployment capability for collaboration scenarios
+- **Local-first deployment** with optional cloud deployment capability for collaboration scenarios

 ### 1.3 Definitions and Acronyms
 - **AST**: Abstract Syntax Tree - Hierarchical representation of source code structure